 During the Second Age, the greatest craftsmen in Middle Earth were the Elven Smiths of Eregion.
-There the Elves wrought powerful swords, armor, and other items of great value.
+There the Elves wrought powerful swords, armour, and other items of great value.
 However, these paled in comparison to the Rings of Power.

 In SA 1200, a Maiar named Annatar came to the elven land of Eregion.
-Annatar convinced the Chief Elven Smith Celebrimbor to create the Rings of Power: Nine for mortal men and seven for the dwarf lords.
+Annatar convinced the Chief Elvan Smith Celebrimbor to create the Rings of Power: nine for mortal men and seven for the dwarf lords.
 Celebrimbor was unaware of the fact that Annatar was actually Sauron in disguise.
 Learning all he needed to know, Sauron retreated to the Chambers of Fire in Mount Doom.
 There he began fashioning the One Ring.
 Sauron poured much of his own power into this ring with the hope of enslaving the others.
 At the same time, Celebrimbor began making three rings for the elves.
 These rings, though akin to the nine and the seven, were more powerful and were made in secret.
-They were made to protect and heal, not to control and dominate.

-When Sauron finished the One Ring and put it on, Celebrimbor instantly became aware of who and what he was.
+When Sauron finished the One Ring and put it on.
+Celebrimbor instantly became aware of who and what he was.
 He immediately hid the three elven rings.
 Because the Dark Lord had no hand in their making, they could not be controlled by the One.
-This, along with the fact that the other Rings of Power did not fully work as he had hoped, infuriated Sauron.
+This, along with the fact that the other Rings of Power did not fully work as he hoped, infuriated Sauron.
 The Dwarf Lords were not enslaved, but only made greedier for the gold they already loved.

-Only the Nine Rings given to the Kings of Men produced the desired effect.
-These Kings were enslaved by the power of the Rings, and eventually became Sauron's chief servants, the Nazgul.
+One the Nine Rings given to the Kings of Men produced the desire effect.
+These King were enslaved by the power of the Rings, and eventually became Sauron's chief servants, the Nazgul.